-When creating a web application with graphs based on Python, I have used the combination of the graph library Plotly
+When creating a web application with graphs based on Python, I have used the combination of the graph library Plotly + web application framework Dash by Plotly.

-, so I will drop a memo written as a test.
+However, this time I met a large rookie Streamlit with great potential to threaten the position of Dash, so I will drop a memo written as a test.

-?Streamlit is an open-source app framework for Machine Learning and Data Science teams.
+Streamlit?Streamlit is an open-source app framework for Machine Learning and Data Science teams.
 Create beautiful data apps in hours, not weeks.
 All in pure Python.
 All for free.

 An application framework that allows you to create a web application with a single Python script without writing HTML / CSS / JavaScript.

-, and it can be said that it is almost the same type of framework as Dash
+The front end is made with React + Bootstrap, and it can be said that it is almost the same type of framework as Dash, including the point that the Python script alone is OK.

-does not have the flexibility to freely decide the style and page layout.
+Compared to Dash, Streamlit does not have the flexibility to freely decide the style and page layout.

 There is no API to put custom CSS and style, and the page layout is firmly decided by the side menu + body template.

-In other words, since the framework side defines the specifications including the design, you can focus more than Dash
+In other words, since the framework side defines the specifications including the design, you can focus more than Dash on writing scripts for the main processing of data processing and analysis without the cost of designing.

-is a web application framework dedicated to Plotly
+Also, Dash is a web application framework dedicated to Plotly, but Streamlit supports the following graph libraries.

 Matplotlib

-is also a wrapper for Maptplotlib
+--Seaborn is also a wrapper for Maptplotlib, so it's probably okayAltairGraphvizPlotly

-is not so much, you can create a web application even in any case.
+――Of course, Plotly Express is okay too!BokehPlotly is not so much, you can create a web application even in any case.

 $ pip install streamlit